 Curious about how leadership fits into the Honors College experience?
 Check out LEAD with Honors, a three-year certificate program that develops small, select groups of honors students into tomorrow’s change agents through the practice of leadership principles and group dynamics.

-Solutions to the world's complex problems require innovative people who translate ideas into action.
-If you are selected for the LEAD with Honors three-year certificate program, you'll be among a cohort of just 15 students on a journey to transform into effective leaders in career and community.
+Solutions to the world’s complex problems require innovative people who translate ideas into action.
+LEAD with Honors is a three-year certificate program designed to develop you into an effective change agent for your career and community.

 No. The purpose of LEAD is to cultivate leadership potential and demonstrate how to apply it to your personal and professional goals.
 The program identifies your leadership strengths, teaches you core leadership theories, introduces you to leaders in your field of interest, and culminates in a practicum that puts your leadership skills into action.

-All but one course in the certificate program (HON 2000) can count as upper-level electives for your major.
-All courses count toward earning honors distinction.
+All but two courses in the certificate program (HON 2000 & 2500) can count as upper-level electives for your major.
+All courses count towards earning honors distinction.
 Set up a meeting with your advisor to see how LEAD requirements fit with your major.

-To be eligible for the next cohort, student must:
+To be eligible for the next cohort, the student must:

 • Have completed 30 credit hours;

 • Plan to graduate in 2023 (May, August or December);